 I have a few computers, usually there is a good reason for the name.

 walrus.rhwyd.co.uk: A ThinkPad X220 which I use this as my main machine for pretty much everything.
-I've been running the XFCE spin of Fedora 23 on here since I got it.
+It is running CentOS 7.

 escher.rhwyd.co.uk: The machine that is hosting this website.
 It's an Intel Atom 230 from a Dell Vostro A100.
 I bought it off eBay for £10.
 Low powered, but does everything I need.

 awk.rhwyd.co.uk: Cheap desktop build used primarily for holding hard drives.
 It was the first AMD machine I had for a long time and it turned out to be an absolute disappointment.
 I have a DLT4000 tape drive connected, which is useful for working with older computers and taking backups of important files.
 I'm running CentOS 6 on this machine.
 Having a SCSI card working is pretty useful, you never know when you need to read/mirror an old SCSI disk.